barstoolbluz/floxenvs/kind/README.md

    - KIND runs Kubernetes in containers, so resource usage is limited by your Docker/Podman settings
    - Consider adjusting container runtime resource limits for larger clusters

+4. **Shell integration issues**:
+   - If shell functions aren't available, check internet connectivity
+   - The environment tries to download integration scripts from GitHub
+   - You can manually download them to `$FLOX_ENV_CACHE` if needed

 ## 💻 System Compatibility

 This works on: